Liberty Steel Group: History

-On 2 April 2021, Gupta claimed that none of its plants would close under his watch as he raced to refinance his business after the collapse of financial backer Greensill.
+On 2 April 2021, Gupta claimed that none of its plants would close under his watch, as he tried to refinance his business after the collapse of financial backer Greensill.
 Liberty Steel had 3,000 employees, while GFG Alliance had another 2,000 in other UK metals and engineering businesses.
 In April 2021, Secretary of State for Business, Energy and Industrial Strategy Kwasi Kwarteng rejected a request to bail LSG out.
-In February 2022, HM Revenue & Customs sought winding up petitions against four LSG subsidiaries.
+Gupta moved cash between his operations in different countries to keep his business empire afloat.
+In February 2022, HM Revenue & Customs sought winding-up petitions against four LSG subsidiaries.